Best Lake Vacation Destinations for Outdoor Enthusiasts

 Fill In the Garden Bed

 To fill in the garden bed, you’ll want a good mixture of soil and compost.
-According to blog Homestead and Chill, the target recipe is 40% soil, 40% compost, and 20% aeration.
-Next you may have to do a little math.
-First, calculate the volume of your garden bed (multiply width by length by depth) then convert the amount to cubic yards to determine how much soil you need (check out this gardener’s calculator for more help).
+According to the blog Homestead and Chill, the target recipe is 40% soil, 40% compost, and 20% aeration.
+Next, you may have to do a little math.
+First, calculate the volume of your garden bed (multiply width by length by depth), then convert the amount to cubic yards to determine how much soil you need (check out this gardener’s calculator for more help).
 Finally, the fun part comes next — you can start planting!
 If you need tips on how to choose the best plants for your gardening zone, take a look at some of our previous blog posts.
-We cover tips about gardening in all zone regions of the country!
+We cover tips about gardening in all zones of the country!

 If you enjoy this article, be sure to join our newsletter for weekly article updates!
 SIGN UP